civilservicelgbt/civilservicelgbt.github.io/_events/20200622-families-pride-on.md

 You don’t need prepare for this event, just bring your enthusiasm to learn more about the challenges facing our community.
 Each panel member will deliver a short talk on a topic of their choosing, with a chance for questions/discussion at the end.

-The event will be hosted on Zoom, but please register before using the link above.
+The event will be hosted on Zoom or Google Hangouts, but please register before using the link above.

 These sessions are open to everyone and will be facilitated inclusively.